Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Tasks, Schedulers, Futures, and Executors
 -----------------------------------------

-There are four concepts we need to understand to get a good grip on Async Rust: Tasks, Schedulers, Futures, and Executors... but don't panic, we can break this down into two groups.

-Tasks and Schedulers are conceptual ideas that represent what we want to do, whereas Futures, Executors are how Rust achieves this in practice.

-Tasks represent the work we want to do.
-The Scheduler decides which task should be run.
-Importantly, in Rust, while the scheduler can start (and wake) tasks, it can't interrupt them.
-Tasks must hand execution back to the scheduler when they can not proceed further.
-This is how async Rust can work entirely on a single thread, but it means you need to be mindful when writing your code to avoid blocking.
-When a task can not proceed, but is not complete, it stops running and waits to be woken to hopefully complete.

-Rust abstracts the idea of tasks and schedulers with futures and executors.
-Most of the time you will not need to write your own futures or executors, but we're diving in so that we can understand more about what's happening.

-The executor is both the scheduler and the task runner.
-It will decide which task needs to run next and run that task until the task defers execution back to the scheduler (regardless of whether the task is complete).
+Asynchronous architectures allow us to break our work up so that we can process different bits of that work while waiting on other bits.
+Conceptually we break the work into tasks, and then have some sort of scheduler that decides which task gets run when.

+In Rust, we represent tasks with the `Future` trait, which can be applied to any type.
+We manage task scheduling through executors, which themselves use `Waker`s to decide when to run different tasks.
+This sounds complicated but by the end of this chapter, you'll hopefully have a reasonable idea of how Futures, Executors and Wakers work together, and if you don't... that's actually ok.
+Most of the time you won't need to write any of these things yourself, but having even a vague understanding of them will help you write better async code, as well as spot and fix common issues you might run across.

+Let's get started by building up our understanding step by step.

 ### Futures

-The Future trait represents a task that may or may not be complete.
+The Future trait represents a task that may or may not be complete (something that will be completed in the future, but not necessarily now).

 ```rust
 # use std::pin::Pin;